 Practice Simulated Exams

-The overall best way to prepare for the PMP exam is work the simulated exams in your study guide over and over.
+The overall best way to increase your PMP score is to work the simulated exams in your study guide over and over.
 This will help you in a number of different ways.
 You will not only become familiar with the concepts on the exam, but you will get familiar with the exam itself.

 Half of the difficulty in this test is simply understanding what the questions are asking and making sense of the answers.
 If you get really good at answering multiple-choice questions, you will be able to do really well on this exam.